 - After dismissing these leftover tasks, the next page with listed tasks becomes your active page to focus on.

 - The process continues indefinitely with subsequent pages.

 When you dismissed unfinished tasks from a page because they didn’t stand out to you, don’t just re-add them to your list again.
-Ponder for a few days on whether they should be on your task list, only add them after you have really given their existence some thought and decided that they still need to be done.
+Ponder whether they should be on your task list for a few days.
+Only add them after you have given their existence some thought and decided they still need to be done.

 Mark marks inactive pages with a cross.
-Mark the first active page with a cross in a circle to show that there are no active pages before this page.
+Mark the first active page with a cross in a circle to show no active pages before this page.

 Recommendations for using the Autofocus task management system

 Some recommendations to consider when using the Autofocus system include:

 - Don’t use the Autofocus task management system for tasks that has a specific due time or date.
 Use a scheduling tool for these items to ensure you don’t forget them.

 - Use reminders on your email system or phone for items that occur on specific future dates.

 - You should also list ideas and creative tasks, such as thinking about items or investigating items.